PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 To create your retention curve, you'll want to track active users over a long(ish) period of time – weeks or months, rather than days.

-How you define an active user is up to you, but it's best to track events or actions where a user is experiencing the _real value_ of your product – again, logging in does not count!
+How you define an active user is up to you, but it's best to track events or actions where a user is experiencing the _real value_ of your product.
+Again, logging in does not count!

 For our product PostHog, an all-in-one analytics platform, this might look like:

 > Show `unique users` who performed a `discovery` for the first time in the last `12 months` and then came back to perform a `discovery` on any of the next months.

-It's also a good idea to track different cohorts, such as retention for users who match your ideal customer profile, or split by job title – whatever makes sense for you product.
-This will help you understand how strong your product-market fit is for different groups, and plan your roadmap accordingly.
+It's also a good idea to track different cohorts, such as retention for users who match your ideal customer profile, or split by job title.
+This will help you understand how strong your fit is for different groups, and plan your roadmap accordingly.

 ### Retention curve pros and cons